Tackling money laundering and terrorism financing

 • Department of Internal Affairs – supervising casinos, lawyers, conveyancers, accountants, real estate agents, sports and racing betting agencies, businesses that provide trust and company services, or trade in high value goods, and other financial service providers that are not covered by the Reserve Bank or Financial Markets Authority.
 AML-CFT Homepage(external link)

-• The Ministry of Justice which is responsible for policy development and administration of the law.
+• The Ministry of Justice is responsible for policy development and administration of the law.
 It also handles all matters related to exemptions from the Act.

 • The New Zealand Customs Service enforces the Act’s cross-border cash reporting scheme.
 Border Cash Reports review(external link)